Sailing the Seas of Cheese

-Sailing the Seas of Cheese is the second studio album and major-label debut by the American rock band Primus, released on May 14, 1991.
+Sailing the Seas of Cheese is the second studio album and major label debut by the American rock band Primus.
+It was released on May 14, 1991, through Interscope Records.
 It spawned three singles: "Jerry Was a Race Car Driver", "Tommy the Cat", and "Those Damned Blue-Collar Tweekers".
-"Jerry Was a Race Car Driver" appeared in the video games ATV Offroad Fury, Tony Hawk's Pro Skater, Rock Band 3, The Bigs, and as downloadable content for Rocksmith 2014, while "American Life" appears in Tony Hawk's Project 8.

 Album information

+The album has been described as funk metal.
+Similar to its predecessor Frizzle Fry, founding guitarist Todd Huth received writing credits on the songs "Tommy the Cat" and "Sgt.
+Baker".